json-everything/json-everything-docs/_docs/schema/basics.md

 The `format` keyword has been around a while.
 It's available in all of the versions supported by *JsonSchema.Net*.
 Although this keyword is technically classified as an annotation, the specification does allow (the word used is "SHOULD") that implementation provide some level of validation on it so long as that validation may be configured on and off.

+> In the upcoming JSON Schema v1 specification, `format` will validate by default.
+{: .prompt-warning }

 *JsonSchema.Net* makes a valiant attempt at validating a few of them.
 These are hardcoded as static fields on the `Formats` class.
 Out of the box, these are available:

 - `date`